 Trees of New Hampshire and their human uses.

 Guidelines for conducting forest management in and adjacent to wetlands and surface waters are known as best management practices.
 This booklet contains these guidelines, some of which are law.
 2016 edition.

 A brochure which describes the legal definition of a cord in New Hampshire; How to measure a stack of firewood; Dry, green, or seasoned; How to store firewood; How topurchase firewood; Specifications; Precautions and Quarantines.

-Related KeywordsDecay deductions emerald ash borer environmental education forest health forest health; invasives forest laws forestry workshop proceedings habitat management invasive insects Log defects Native Lumber Law Native Plants roads selling timber storm damage Taking Action for Wildlife taxes Wildlife Action Plan woodlot management
+Related KeywordsDecay deductions environmental education forest health forest laws foresters forestry management forestry workshop proceedings habitat management invasives Log defects Native Lumber Law Native Plants roads selling timber storm damage Taking Action for Wildlife taxes Wildlife Action Plan woodlot management